Reading Time: 5 minutes

 “We want our students to possess the attributes that will allow them to develop “adaptive expertise” where they will be able to be both proactive and responsive in a global society where the opportunities and challenges that they will be presented with haven’t yet been imagined.”
 Kevin Kaardal, Superintendent of Schools/CEO for the Central Okanagan

 What else?
-Next time I’ll be looking at the future of careers, how we will dress and whether there might be some opportunities in our future!
+In Part 2 I’ll be looking at the future of careers, how we will dress and whether there might be some opportunities in our future!